 If you haven’t joined the Stitching Together Crochet Community on Facebook, now would be a great time to do it!
 I cannot wait to see all your progress and finished shots as we work on this bag together.
 Even after the CAL is over, I am looking forward to continuing to interact with you in the group and to grow together as crocheters!

-Part 1 of the Crochet Circle Bag pattern is below so scroll on down to get started OR if you are like me and have trouble waiting, you can purchase and ad-free PDF of the ENTIRE pattern today!
+Part 1 of the Crochet Circle Bag pattern is below so scroll on down to get started OR you can purchase and ad-free PDF of the ENTIRE pattern!

 Crochet Circle Bag Intro